FOR IMMEDIATE RELEASE May 1, 2022

 Phone: (626) 430-2245

-Irwindale, Calif. – May is National Bicycle Safety Month, and the Irwindale Police Department reminds drivers to follow the speed limit and look out for people on bike rides.
+Irwindale, Calif. – During May’s Motorcycle Safety Awareness Month, the Irwindale Police Department reminds drivers to always look twice for motorcycles.

 Funding for this program is provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.